 In fact, any life change can cause you to experience a significant amount of stress.
 And in some cases, the change can even result in an adjustment disorder.

-What Is Transition Counseling?
+What Is Life Transition Counseling?

-Sometimes called life transitions therapy, it is designed to help you develop the coping skills you need to deal with those changes successfully.
+Your counseling experience will be individually designed to help you develop the coping skills you need to deal with those changes successfully.

 Your counselor can help you understand why you are struggling with the changes in your life and provide you with additional tools to help you get through each day.

-Reasons People Seek Transition Counseling
+Reasons People Seek Life Transition Counseling

-You may also choose to go to counseling when you start a family or when your child goes off to college.
 Any life change that puts an emotional strain on you qualifies as a reason to seek counseling.

+Chosen change or circumstantial change still means we have to transition and both of these can be hard.
 When it’s all said and done, no reason should be considered invalid.
 If it bothers you enough that it has caused stress in your life and you are having a hard time coping, you will probably find it helpful to speak to a psychotherapist.

 Transition Counseling Services